RWS/languagecloud-api-docs/articles/LCPublicAPI/docs/Authentication.md

 2. In the top right-hand corner, select your profile, and then select **Manage Account**.
 3. In the **Account Information** tab, check the value for **Trados Account ID**.

+> [!NOTE]
-> Note: There are 2 identifiers that might be confused.
+> There are 2 identifiers that might be confused.
 The identifier you need looks something like this: **2ef3c10e74fc39104e633c11**.
 </br>

 ## Generating the Bearer Token